 Work with our experienced and published editors to review, expand, or prepare your writing for publication.

-As a life/career coach, Toni loves to work with writers and artists interested in exploring ways to integrate lifestyle and work.
+As a life/career coach, Toni loves to work with writers and artists interested in exploring ways to integrate lifestyle and their creative work.
 She holds a Bachelor of Arts degree in Social Work from Chapman University, an MA in Humanities with a major focus in Literature and Literary Editing from the California State University, Dominguez Hills, and post-graduate work at the University of Oregon to become certified as a Global Career Development Facilitator.
 Before embarking on other adventures, Toni spent over ten years teaching and advising women in transition returning to college.
-Toni began writing at age ten and has integrated writing into many facets of her life.
-She believes it is never too late to begin something you’ve dreamed of doing.
+From there she spent the next fifteen years as a consultant to non-profit organizations and community colleges writing grants, developing fundraising plans, facilitating board development, and executing business and infrastructure planning.